Advertisement

 Additional Notes

-To be eligible for the Mainstream Voucher program, applicants must meet Housing Choice Voucher (HCV) program eligibility requirements, be a family that includes at least one person with a disability between the ages of 18-61, and provide verification of transitioning out of institutional or other segregated setting, at serious risk of institutionalization, or homelessness.
+The Mainstream Voucher program is designed to help persons with disabilities live independently in the community.
+Applicants must meet Housing Choice Voucher (HCV) program eligibility requirements and be a family that includes at least one person with a disability between the ages of 18-61.

 Status